Read Introduction to Revelation

 And to the angel of the church in Philadelphia write

-Jesus addresses the next letter to the church at the city of Philadelphia.
-Philadelphia located 28 miles southeast of the city of Sardis (modern Alashehir, Turkey).
+Jesus addresses the next letter to the church in the city of Philadelphia.
+Philadelphia is located 28 miles southeast of the city of Sardis (modern Alashehir, Turkey).
 Philadelphia was notable for agricultural products.
 Earthquakes destroyed the city several times.
 The most recent earthquake to the writing of Revelation was in A.D.
 37. Extensive damage occurred to the city in A.D.
 17 (Tacitus Annals 2.47.3-4).
-It is interesting that Jesus promises to this church that they will be a “pillar in the temple of God.”
+Interestingly, Jesus promises to this church that they will be a “pillar in the temple of God.”

 The city named itself about Attalus Philadelphus, king of Pergamum, who built the city (about 159-138 B.C., the youngest of the seven cities).
 The city had a significant Jewish population.

 Many trade guilds abounded in this city as in Thyatira.
-The city was known especially for their wool and leather workers.
+The city was known especially for its wool and leather workers.

 ‘These things says He who is holy, He who is true, ‘He who has the key of David

-Jesus as the “true” one is the one who corresponds to reality.
+Jesus, as the “true” one, is the one who corresponds to reality.
 He is the only one true to reality.
 He is the Genuine One in contrast to liars.
 He is true to truth.
 He guards His church against false doctrine.
 We can count on Him to be true to His Word.
-He is truth itself (Jn 14:6).
+He is the truth itself (Jn 14:6).

 The phrase “key of David” may come from Isaiah 22:22 where God gave Eliakim the key to the house of David.”
 Before Eliakim received this key, an incident occurred that gave Eliakim the rights to the “key of David.”
 King Hezekiah caught Shebna [the former key holder] in a fraud.
 God sent him in exile to Babylon.
 God replaced him with Eliakim, giving him the “key of David.”
 This gave him access to all of David’s riches.
 Jesus, as the heir of the Davidic Covenant, will inherit the millennial kingdom.
 This is His political right.
 He will administer His church as He sees fit.